 William James Murray (born September 21, 1950) is an American actor and comedian, known for his deadpan delivery in roles ranging from studio comedies to independent dramas.
+He has received several accolades including a BAFTA Award, two Golden Globe Awards, and two Primetime Emmy Awards as well as a nomination for an Academy Award.
+Murray was awarded the Mark Twain Prize for American Humor in 2016.
 Murray became a national presence on Saturday Night Live from 1977 to 1980, receiving a Primetime Emmy Award for Outstanding Writing for a Variety Series.
-He established his stardom by acting in a string of successful comedy films, including Meatballs (1979), Caddyshack (1980), Stripes (1981), Scrooged (1988), Quick Change (1990) and What About Bob?
-(1991).
+He established his stardom by acting in a string of successful comedy films, including Meatballs (1979), Caddyshack (1980), Stripes (1981), Scrooged (1988), What About Bob?
+(1991), and Groundhog Day (1993).
 He also had supporting roles in Tootsie (1982), Little Shop of Horrors (1986), Ed Wood (1994), Kingpin (1996) and Osmosis Jones (2001).
 Murray also starred as Dr. Peter Venkman in Ghostbusters (1984), and Ghostbusters II (1989) and has reprised his role in various projects within the Ghostbusters franchise.
-Murray's performance in Groundhog Day (1993) earned him critical acclaim and roles in more serious films.
-He began his collaboration with director Wes Anderson with Rushmore (1998), which earned him an Independent Spirit Award.
-He went on to appear in many of Anderson's films, including The Royal Tenenbaums (2001), The Life Aquatic with Steve Zissou (2004), The Darjeeling Limited (2007), Fantastic Mr. Fox (2009), Moonrise Kingdom (2012), The Grand Budapest Hotel (2014), Isle of Dogs (2018) and The French Dispatch (2021).
-He starred in Sofia Coppola's Lost in Translation (2003), earning him Golden Globe and BAFTA Awards as well as a nomination for the Academy Award for Best Actor.
-Other notable films roles include Broken Flowers (2005), City of Ember (2008), Hyde Park on Hudson (2012), The Monuments Men (2014), Rock the Kasbah (2015) and Ant-Man and the Wasp: Quantumania (2023).
-For his role in the HBO miniseries Olive Kitteridge (2014), he earned his second Primetime Emmy Award.
-In 2016, Murray was awarded the Mark Twain Prize for American Humor.
+He has frequently collaborated with director Wes Anderson acting in ten of his films starting with Rushmore (1998), followed by roles in films such as The Royal Tenenbaums (2001), The Life Aquatic with Steve Zissou (2004), Fantastic Mr. Fox (2009), Moonrise Kingdom (2012), The Grand Budapest Hotel (2014), and Isle of Dogs (2018).
+He played an aging actor in Sofia Coppola's dramedy Lost in Translation (2003), earning Golden Globe and BAFTA Awards as well as a nomination for the Academy Award for Best Actor.
+He also acted in film such as Broken Flowers (2005), Zombieland (2009), Get Low (2010), Hyde Park on Hudson (2012), St. Vincent (2014), On the Rocks (2020), and The Friend (2024).
+Murray's highest grossing film is The Jungle Book (2016) followed by Ant-Man and the Wasp: Quantumania (2023), Charlie's Angels (2000), Garfield: The Movie (2004), and Space Jam (1996).
+On television, he acted in the HBO miniseries Olive Kitteridge (2014), for which he earned his second Primetime Emmy Award.
+He also starred as himself in the Netflix special A Very Murray Christmas (2015).

 You might not be a big fan of Bill Murray, maybe you're here for just one song by Bill Murray that you like, but take a look at the rest, they might surprise you.